Usage

 - In HCL DevOps Velocity, click Settings > Integrations > Installed.

-- In the Action column for the HCL DevOps Test Hub plug-in, and then click Add Integration.
+- In the Action column for the DevOps Test Hub plug-in, and then click Add Integration.

 - On the Add Integration dialog, enter the values for the fields to configure the integration and define communication.